MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: Masking noise performance

 where

 with which one can deconvolve the pixellization leakage.
 In fact, it is will be useful to derive the more general convolution operator

-if one wishes to perform the exact calculation in the Stokes tensor frame (see Appendix B).
-Returning from these more general considerations, the residual in the Stokes tensor frame can be approximated by calculating the operators involved in equation (3)
+if one wishes to perform the exact calculation in the Stokes tensor frame (see Appendix D).
+Returning from these more general considerations, the residual in the Stokes tensor frame can be approximated by calculating the operators involved in Eq.
+(3)

 which are spin-weighted in correspondence with operation on the Stokes tensor instead of the individual $Q$ and $U$ fields, and their discrete analogues, given by